tinymce/tinymce-vue/README.md

 ### Event binding

 You bind editor events via a shorthand prop on the editor, for example:

 ```html
 <editor @onSelectionChange="handlerFunction"></editor>
 ```

+Where the handler function will be called with the event and a reference to the editor.

 Here is a full list of the events available:
 <details>
 <summary>All available events</summary>